 So, who cares, right?
-As long as I have solid backlinks, isn’t on-page SEO just an optional after touch?
+As long as I have solid backlinks, isn’t on-page SEO just optional aftertouch?
 Wrong!
 Dead wrong, in fact.
-You think the Google algorithm’s 200+ ranking factors are all about external signals?
-How would they look as a search engine if garbage sites dominated the first page?
+Do you think the Google algorithm’s 200+ ranking factors are all about external signals?
+How would they look like a search engine if garbage sites dominated the first page?

 I’m not under the impression that every affiliate marketer out there is a Pulitzer-prize-winning author.
 I also understand that many of us aren’t able to hire out for content writers, especially early on in our careers.
 Still, I promise you that you can create compelling and impactful content.

 Forget about the logistics for a moment; we’ll get to linking, keywords, and the 4800 other points below.
 I just want you to think about the consumer’s perspective for a second.
 When did you last read an article that blew your mind?

 We don’t want to read the same thing hundreds of times.
 We want to be surprised, impressed, educated and listened to.
 You want content that delivers an experience in itself.